Lecture series "Digital Sustainability Transformation of, by and for the TUM"

 Our Experts

-Ferdinand Ludwig is professor for Green Technologies in Landscape Architecture at Technical University of Munich TUM since 2017.
+Ferdinand Ludwig is a professor for Green Technologies in Landscape Architecture at Technical University of Munich TUM since 2017.
 He is an interdisciplinary researcher and designer in the field of living architecture, leading Research Group Baubotanik at TUM.

 Talk & discussion